How to watch the Harris-Pence VP debate tonight | DW | 07.10.2020

 While vice presidential debates are surely secondary to the presidential ones, the unique context surrounding this one has thrust it into the spotlight.

-In the background of these debates is that the VP candidates need to show they are ready to step into the top spot to lead the country if necessary.
+Looming large will be the fact that the VP candidates need to show they are ready to step into the top spot to lead the country if necessary.
 This could be more likely than ever before as the 2020 presidential race offers the two oldest candidates in American history.
-Trump is 74, and Democrat presidential candidate Joe Biden is 77.
+Trump is 74, and Democratic presidential candidate Joe Biden is 77.
 Either man would leave office, if they served a full term, as the oldest US president ever; Biden would be sworn in as such.

 Trump's recent bout of COVID-19 further highlighted this issue.